raqeebAKhan/Blog-Website/README.md

 # Blog
-This is a blog website
+This is a blog website.

 ## Technologies
 * MongoDB